You can search this SPD section by section or click here to create a single searchable document.

 You can see the maximum amount available for you to convert on the ExxonMobil Savings Plan website at http://xomsavings.voya.com.

 The decision to make an in-plan Roth conversion is extremely complex and should take into consideration your individual tax and financial circumstances.
-You should consult your financial and tax advisors if you are thinking about making an in-plan conversion.
+You may want to consult with your financial and tax advisors if you are thinking about making an in-plan conversion.
 Please also see rollovers for important tax considerations for in-plan conversions.

 The Savings Plan website at http://xomsavings.voya.com and the Savings Plan Telephone Service (STS) at 877-966-4015 are available for more information regarding contributions and in-plan Roth conversions.